 In keeping with the modern age of media spin, creationists reframed their arguments under a new-fangled banner: "intelligent design."
 The label sounds about as elegantly nonthreatening as a Volvo ad, but beware before you buy into it.

 Instead of insisting the Bible's version of Creation be taught in schools, the ID argument merely asks schools be required to mention there are alternative theories to Darwin's.
-ID movement icons such as biochemist Michael Behe of Lehigh University argue the Earth must have been created through guided, intelligent events, because everything
+ID movement icons such as biochemist Michael Behe of Lehigh University argue the Earth must have been created through guided, intelligent events, because everything in the universe is just too complicated to have been created through random chance.

 Because their theory only questions and does not actually state who the intelligent designer is, proponents of ID theory insist their movement is not like the old-style creationists who cited the Bible to explain everything.